tiarno/reachtim/content/articles/bottle.md

 ### The Skeleton of an App {: .article-title}

-Every application will have a similar skeleton.
-This is the `people` application.
-First make the necessary imports, get a connection to the MongoDB database `test` collection and instantiate our application, `app` (known as `people.app` to the `wsgi` adapter).
+Every application will have a similar skeleton; all my apps have the same things at the beginning.
+The following code block displays the beginning of  the `people` application.
+First, we make the necessary imports, get a connection to the MongoDB database `test` collection and instantiate our application, `app` (known as `people.app` to the `wsgi` adapter).

     :::python
     from bottle import Bottle, view, request